rubik/orizuru/README.md

 </p>

 ## Simplicity
-In line with Rust's philosophy of not including non-essential features that may just be bloat, Orizuru is designed with simplicity in mind.
+In line with Rust's philosophy of not not picking a specific implementation strategy, Orizuru is designed with simplicity in mind.
 This informs both the public API, which is minimal, and the implementation.
 All the functionality is implemented as a library, so that the user is free to integrate it in their architecture however they wish.

 ## API